 Starling Marte hit a tiebreaking homer in the ninth inning at Wrigley Field, and the Pirates threw out a runner at the plate for the final out.

-The Pirates sprayed each other with bubbly and beer and sparkling cider in the visitors' clubhouse once St. Louis' 4-3 win over the Nationals became final.
+The Pirates doused each other in champagne in the visitors’ clubhouse once St. Louis’ 4-3 win over the Nationals became final.

 The Cincinnati Reds also clinched at least a wild-card berth, when they beat the New York Mets 3-2 in 10 innings.
 The Pirates and Reds, both 90-67, trail St. Louis by two games in the NL Central with five to go.